12 Fascinating Birds With Red Beaks

 Despite their visual differences, both males and females are known for their beautiful songs, often heard in the early morning.

-These birds with red beaks are familiar residents in backyards and parks across the United States, and their striking appearance makes them a favorite among birdwatchers and nature enthusiasts.
+These red-beaked birds are familiar residents in backyards and parks across the United States, and their striking appearance makes them a favorite among birdwatchers and nature enthusiasts.

 5. Red-breasted Merganser